White paper

 When companies entrust their data to a third-party provider, they must also trust that the data is sufficiently protected from outside intruders.
 Thomson Reuters takes this responsibility very seriously, which is why the company has built one of the most sophisticated cloud-security systems in the world.

-To protect its products and customers, Thomson Reuters uses a 24x7x365 “Follow the Sun” security operations model, which offers global response capabilities to data centers located around the world.
+To protect its products and customers, Thomson Reuters uses a 24/7/365 "Follow the Sun" security operations model, which offers global response capabilities to data centers located around the globe.

-This level of security means that IT staff do not have to worry about external threats to their data, allowing them to concentrate on strengthening in-house security protocols.
+This level of security takes the burden of external threats to their data from IT staff, allowing them to concentrate on strengthening in-house security protocols.

 9. World-class customer service

 Thomson Reuters customer service support starts with the training of in-house IT staff during the implementation phase.
-Properly trained in-house IT personnel can troubleshoot many common issues themselves — but if a problem can’t be solved in-house, customers also have 24/7 access to Thomson Reuters web-based knowledge center, as well as Thomson Reuters Customer Support Services, which has teams of expertly trained support representatives available to resolve matters as quickly as possible.
-Extra levels of support can also be added for customers that want and need a dedicated support representative who fully understands their business and its technological infrastructure.
+Properly trained in-house IT personnel can troubleshoot many common issues themselves.
+If a problem can't be solved in-house, customers also have access to Thomson Reuters web-based knowledge center, as well as Thomson Reuters Customer Support Services, which has teams of expertly trained support representatives available to resolve matters as quickly as possible.
+Extra levels of support can also be added for customers who want and need a dedicated support representative who fully understands their business and its technological infrastructure.

-Thomson Reuters is dedicated to providing a seamless, trouble-free user experience in all of its products.
-But as all IT professionals know, no technology is perfect.
-Issues inevitably arise, and when they do, it’s important to have systems and personnel in place to address them.
+Thomson Reuters provides a seamless, trouble-free user experience in all its products.
+But, as all IT professionals know, no technology is perfect.
+Issues inevitably arise and, when they do, it's important to have systems and personnel in place to address them.

 10. The most comprehensive global content coverage

 Thomson Reuters cloud-based tax solutions are supported by teams of tax experts and engineers who continuously update tax rules, regulations, and other content from around the world.
-This industry-leading database of tax knowledge covers 56,000+ jurisdictions in 205 countries, spanning all industries and sectors.
+This industry-leading database of tax knowledge covers over 56,000 jurisdictions in 200 countries, spanning all industries and sectors.

 For users, this comprehensive content support is virtually invisible, but it allows both tax professionals and IT personnel to operate with 100% confidence that taxes are being calculated and reported accurately.
 Whether it's a small regulatory change or an entirely new tax regime, Thomson Reuters updates millions of changes every year to ensure that customer confidence in the company's cloud-based tax solutions never wavers.